joandre/MCL_spark/README.md

  * Disadvantages: Hard to implement normalization.

 The last option available is to transform adjacency matrix from BlockMatrix to IndexedRowMatrix (and vice versa) which can be a very expensive operation for large graph.

+### Directed graphs management
+To respect the irreducibility of graphs Markov chain, MCL is only applied on undirected ones.
+For example, in a directed bipartite graph, there are a bunch of absorbent states, so associated markov chain is reducible and does not respect ergodic condition.

+To offer the possibility to users to apply MCL on directed graphs, the only way is to make the graph symmetric by adding each edge inverse.
+This is due to GraphX API where edges are only directed.
+For the particular case of bidirected graphs (where some edges and their inverse already exist), birected edges remain as it is.

+Note that symmetry (same weight for an edge and its inverse) is preferred for more efficiency.

 ### Hypergraph
 When two nodes are related to each other with several edges, those edges are merged so there remains only one and its weight is the sum of every weights.

+## References

+* Stijn van Dongen.
+MCL - a cluster algorithm for graphs.
+[Official Website](http://micans.org/mcl/)
+* Kathy Macropol.
+Clustering on Graphs: The Markov Cluster Algorithm (MCL).
+[A Presentation](https://www.cs.ucsb.edu/~xyan/classes/CS595D-2009winter/MCL_Presentation2.pdf)
+* Jean-Benoist Leger, Corinne Vacher, Jean-Jacques Daudin.
+Detection of structurally homogeneous subsets in graphs.
+[A Survey](http://vacher.corinne.free.fr/pdf/Leger_StatsComputing_2013.pdf)